- Founders in the Cloud

 In many ways, going global is like doing another startup, as if doing one startup wasn’t hard enough!
 While there are degrees of being a global startup, when you set up operations in another country, the level of complexity quickly escalates.
 You are entering into a country that you are not as familiar with, with few to zero business relationships, and navigating entirely new legal frameworks, tax rules, and cultural dynamics.

-While I was not the founder of Stack Overflow, I saw myself as founding the Enterprise business and faced some of the challenges of global scale.
+While I was not the founder of Stack Overflow, I was a founding member of the Enterprise business and faced some of the challenges of global scale.
 I heard many horror stories as well from founders I mentored during my time at AWS.
 I also experienced quite a few nightmares doing business globally in my prior startup.

 As I sat down to prepare my most recent talk at the Meet Taipei conference, I started to gather some thoughts around what it takes to prepare your startup for global scale.
 It is important to emphasize that “global” always starts with the journey to succeed entering one new country.
 Once you overcome that challenge, entering other countries becomes a little bit easier (but never fool yourself into thinking it is easy).